-A paleoenvironmental change occurs east of Nepal where thick deltaic deposits appear in the lower and middle Siwalik Subgroups (Figure 14b).
-Along the Churanthi River in West Bengal (Figure 1), brackish water to shallow marine conditions are documented by palynological data and trace fossils in the undated middle Siwalik Subgroup [More et al., 2016].
-Further east, our observations indicate that along the Dungsam Chu, the basal environmental units 1 and 2 correspond to deposits of a river-dominated deltaic system and a wave-influenced deltaic environment, respectively, associated with marine trace fossils, glauconite, and some coastal pollen taxa, suggesting a marine setting before ~ 5 Ma (Figure 14b).
-After that, the deposits grade to units 3 and 4, which represent a sandy, and a gravelly alluvial system, respectively.
-Along the Kameng section in Arunachal Pradesh (Figure 1), [Chirouze et al., 2012a] also describe a lacustrine to marine deltaic environment in the lower Siwalik Subgroup (Dafla Formation) before ~10.5 Ma (Figure 14b).
-Moreover, the overlying braided river sediments of the middle Siwalik Subgroup (Subansiri Formation) and alluvial fan deposits of the upper Siwalik Subgroup are reported to both bear paleobotanical evidences of brackish water or near coastal environments (e.g. [Chirouze et al., 2012a; Mehrotra et al., 1999; Singh and Tripathi, 1990]).
-We speculate that these brackish water to shallow marine paleoenvironments are linked to those observed to the north-east of the Shillong plateau in the foreland of the Naga Hills of Assam (e.g. [Bhandari et al., 1973; Reimann and Hiller, 1993]) and to the south in the well-dated Surma Basin of northern Bangladesh (e.g. [Alam et al., 2003; Najman et al., 2012; Worm et al., 1998]) (Figure 1).
+A paleoenvironmental change occurs east of Nepal where thick deltaic deposits appear in the lower and middle Siwalik subgroups (Figure 14b).
+Along the Churanthi River in West Bengal (Figure 1), brackish water to shallow marine conditions are documented by palynological data and trace fossils in the undated middle Siwalik subgroup [More et al., 2016].
+Farther east, our observations indicate that along the Dungsam Chu, the basal environmental units 1 and 2 correspond to deposits of a river-dominated deltaic system and a wave-influenced deltaic environment, respectively, associated with marine trace fossils, glauconite, and some coastal pollen taxa, suggesting a marine setting before ~5 Ma (Figure 14b).
+After that, the deposits grade to units 3 and 4, which represent a sandy and a gravelly alluvial system, respectively.
+Along the Kameng section in Arunachal Pradesh (Figure 1), Chirouze et al. [2012] also describe a lacustrine to marine deltaic environment in the lower Siwalik subgroup (Dafla Formation) before ~10.5 Ma (Figure 14b).
+Moreover, the overlying braided river sediments of the middle Siwalik subgroup (Subansiri Formation) and alluvial fan deposits of the upper Siwalik subgroup are reported to both bear paleobotanical evidences of brackish water or near coastal environments [e.g., Chirouze et al., 2012; Mehrotra et al., 1999; Singh and Tripathi, 1990].
+We speculate that these brackish water to shallow marine paleoenvironments are linked to those observed to the northeast of the Shillong Plateau in the foreland of the Naga Hills of Assam [e.g., Bhandari et al., 1973; Reimann and Hiller, 1993] and to the south in the well-dated Surma Basin of northern Bangladesh [e.g., Alam et al., 2003; Najman et al., 2012; Worm et al., 1998] (Figure 1).

 In the foreland of the Naga Hills in Assam, paleoenvironmental data indicate marine influence during the Neogene, although the chronological constraints on sediment deposition remain poorly constrained [Bhandari et al., 1973; Evans, 1932; Mallet, 1876; Reimann and Hiller, 1993].
-The Miocene Surma Group displays fossil assemblages pointing towards shallow marine to brackish water environments, whereas the overlying Mio-Pliocene Tipam Group is characterized by lithologic characteristics and floral assemblages symptomatic of a fluvial environment in a subtropical to temperate climate (e.g. [Bhandari et al., 1973][Reimann and Hiller, 1993]).
+The Miocene Surma Group displays fossil assemblages pointing toward shallow marine to brackish water environments, whereas the overlying Mio-Pliocene Tipam Group is characterized by lithologic characteristics and floral assemblages symptomatic of a fluvial environment in a subtropical to temperate climate [e.g., Bhandari et al., 1973; Reimann and Hiller, 1993].

-The Surma basin in Bangladesh also records near-shore to marine conditions in strata contemporaneous with the marine facies recorded in Bhutan (e.g. [S Johnson and Nur Alam, 1991]).
+The Surma Basin in Bangladesh also records nearshore to marine conditions in strata contemporaneous with the marine facies recorded in Bhutan [e.g., Johnson and Nur Alam, 1991].
 The latest Miocene-Pliocene Surma Group consists of the Bhuban and Bokabil Formations.
 The Bhuban Formation displays a proximal marine deltaic system associated with mangrove taxa and is interlayered with shallow marine incursions.
 The overlying Bokabil Formation is characterized by the presence of foraminiferal tests associated with mangrove taxa.
-The top of the Surma Group is characterised by the Upper Marine Shale, which represents the final marine incursion to this area, dated at 2.5-3.9 Ma.
-Above this, the overlying Tipam and Dupi Tila Formations were then deposited in a fluvial environment (e.g. [Gani and Alam, 2004; S Johnson and Nur Alam, 1991; Najman et al., 2012; Worm et al., 1998]).
+The top of the Surma Group is characterized by the Upper Marine Shale, which represents the final marine incursion to this area, dated at 2.5-3.9 Ma.
+Above this, the overlying Tipam and Dupi Tila Formations were then deposited in a fluvial environment [e.g., Gani and Alam, 2004; Johnson and Nur Alam, 1991; Najman et al., 2012; Worm et al., 1998].